Joseph-DelGiorgio/Remittance_Move/README.md

 ## 🎯 Usage

-### 1. Connect Wallet
+### Remittance Features
+1. **Connect Wallet**
    - Click "Connect Wallet" button
    - Choose your preferred Sui wallet
    - Approve the connection

-### 2. Send Remittance
+2. **Send Remittance**
    - Enter recipient address (0x...)
    - Enter amount in SUI
    - Click "Send Remittance"
    - Approve transaction in your wallet

-### 3. View History
+3. **View History**
    - Recent transactions are displayed below
    - Shows sender, recipient, amount, and timestamp

+### Marketplace Features
+1. **Browse Items**
+   - Navigate to `/marketplace`
+   - Browse items by category
+   - View item details and prices

+2. **List Items**
+   - Connect your wallet
+   - Click "List Item"
+   - Fill in item details (name, description, price, category)
+   - Submit listing

+3. **Buy Items**
+   - Click "Buy Now" on any item
+   - Approve transaction in your wallet
+   - Item will be transferred to your wallet

+4. **Manage Your Items**
+   - View your listed items
+   - Remove items from sale if needed

 ## 🔧 Development